pattern-lab/patternlab-node/packages/docs/src/docs/pattern-documenting.md

 ## Adding More Attributes to the Front Matter

-A future update of Pattern Lab will support more front matter attributes including: state, order, hidden, links and tags.
+A future update of Pattern Lab will support more front matter attributes including: order, hidden, links and tags.
 It will also support adding custom attributes that could be utilized by plugins.
 For example, GitHub issues related to patterns.